 26. Eggs are a perfect protein, highly affordable, and packed with the antioxidants selenium, lutein, and zeaxanthin.
 Eating 3 eggs a day as part of lower carb diet has been shown to produce fat loss, decrease insulin, and shift the body into an anti-inflammatory state.

 27. Red palm oil contains some of the most powerful antioxidant compounds such as chlorogenic acids and catechins, as well as fat soluble vitamins, all of which have been found to significantly reduce oxidative stress.

-28. Turmeric is a spice that contains the active compound curcumin, which is one of the most researched natural therapeutics due to its ability to improve enzyme activity involved in energy use, ability to speed the clearance of waste products from alcohol use, intense exercise, and other toxic compounds like BPA.
+28. Turmeric is a spice that contains the active compound curcumin.
+It's best known for improving energy use and accelerating the clearance of waste products from alcohol use, intense exercise, and other toxic compounds like BPA.

 29. The pomegranate

 is impressively high in rare antioxidants, ellagic and tannic acids, which have multiple fat loss effects, inhibiting fat absorption and suppressing energy intake.
 The pomegranate has also been shown to improve cardiovascular health by reducing inflammation, making it a superior anti-stress food.

 30. Black pepper raises the metabolism by stimulating central nervous system and hormone activity.
 It’s rife with powerful compounds that reduce inflammation, aid digestion, and it’s proven well in preventing the growth of tumors.

 31. Cinnamon is a wonder spice that improves the removal of sugar from the blood, while reducing oxidative stress from inflammatory foods that are high in fat in carbs.
 It’s also been found to boost brain function and cognition due to better glucose use.